 What sort of Site do I Need?

 Of course you can make it as complex and expansive as you like.
 You might have different categories of work, and need multiple image gallery pages.
 You might have a page about commissions, a page with your CV or if you would like to write about your work, a blog page.
 If you want to sell online, you can create an online shop, complete with ‘add to basket’ buttons and payment system.
-Still, compared to many other websites, (imagine how many pages Tesco would need for their site) an artist’s site is simple.
+Still, compared to many other websites, (imagine how many pages Amazon would need for their site) an artist’s site is simple.

 Show off your Art: Web Design

 The most important thing for an artist website is the content (your art) and the design and layout of the site.
 The design has to show off your work, be complementary to it, and perhaps even set the mood for it.
 The design of your site is the pedestal for your art.
-Although many artists opt for the neutral – but stylish- white website, others might want a more personal approach.
+Although many artists opt for the neutral – but stylish- white website (like I do), others might want a more personal approach.
 After all, if you create Gothic dark art, you might prefer a site that oozes darkness from the start.
 But for many and most, a neutral coloured site is a good bet.